 Princeton Alumni Weekly (I.S.S.N.
-0149-9270) is an editorially Frinceion Audmin Weekly (L.S.S.N.
-0149-92/07) is all educionally independent, nonprofit magazine supported by class subscriptions, paid advertising, and a University subsidy.
+0149-9270) is an editorially independent, nonprofit magazine supported by class subscriptions, paid advertising, and a University subsidy.
 Its purpose is to report with impartiality news of the alumni, the administration, the faculty, and the student body of Princeton University.
 The views expressed in the Princeton Alumni Weekly do not necessarily represent official positions of the University.
-The magazine is published monthly with a combined
+The magazine is published monthly with a combined July/August issue, plus a supplemental Reunions Guide in May.

 July/August issue, plus a supplemental Reunions Guide in May.
 Princeton Alumni Weekly, 194 Nassau Street, Suite 38, Princeton, NJ 08542.
-Tel 609-258-4885; fax 609-258-2247; email paw@princeton.edu website paw.princeton.edu.
+Tel 609-258-2885; fax 609-258-2247; email paw@princeton.edu; website pawprinceton.edu.

+website paw.princeton.eau.
 Printed by Fry Communications Inc., Mechanicsburg, Pa.
 Annual subscription: \$22 (\$26 outside the U.S.), single issue: \$2.
 Copyright © 2021 the Trustees of Princeton University.
 All rights reserved.
 Reproduction in whole or in part without permission is prohibited.
 Periodicals postage paid at Princeton, N.J., and at additional mailing offices.